microsoft/azuredevopslabs/labs/azuredevops/deliveryplans/readme.md

 It takes several teams to develop large software projects.
 Very large projects require multiple autonomous teams that can manage their own backlog and priority while contributing to a unified direction for that project.
 Regular reviews of the project schedule with these teams help ensure that the teams are working toward common goals.
 Delivery Plans provide the needed multi-team view of your project schedule.

+**Delivery plans** provide visibility into features under development by several teams across several sprints.
+With Delivery Plans, portfolio managers can review the schedule of stories or features their teams plan to deliver.
+Delivery Plans show the scheduled work items by sprint (iteration path) of selected teams against a calendar view.

 <div class="bg-slap"><img src="./images/mslearn.png" class="img-icon-cloud" alt="MS teams" style="
     width: 48px; height: 48px;">Want additional learning?
 Check out the <a href="https://docs.microsoft.com/en-us/learn/modules/manage-delivery-plans/" target="_blank"><b><u> Manage Agile software delivery plans across teams </u></b></a> module on Microsoft Learn.</div>